• Pregnancy support

 What might help right now:

-- Hypnobirthing — if you haven't started, you can still join (even at 36 weeks)
+• Hypnobirthing — if you haven't started, you can still join (yes, even at 38 weeks)

-- Mother Blessing — a meaningful ritual to honour this threshold
+• Mother Blessing — a meaningful, modern ritual to honour this threshold

 Your body knows what to do.
-And when the time comes, you'll meet it.
-That's how birth works.
+And when the time comes, you'll meet your baby.